-Gem-A gemmology tutor Lily Faber FGA EG explores the history of amethyst and its significance as the birthstone of February - the most romantic month of the year.
+Gem-A gemmology tutor Lily Faber FGA EG explores the history of amethyst and its significance as the February birthstone.

 Amethyst is a well-known, purple variety of quartz that is February’s birthstone.
 Fashioned pieces can vary from a lighter lavender to a deep, saturated purple.